Register Now

-Credit unions are united by the philosophy of “people helping people.”
-That’s what happened in the late 1930s, when local railroad workers pooled modest savings in support of one another, birthing the organization known today as Numerica.
+The philosophy of “people helping people” unites credit unions.
+That’s what happened in the late 1930s, when local railroad workers pooled modest savings in support of one another.
+This birthed the organization known today as Numerica.

 • 1937: Workers representing the Great Northern Railway and the Spokane, Portland & Seattle Railway form the Great Northern Employees Credit Union, serving members from the Hillyard Depot in Spokane.